 Businesses and the environments where they operate continuously change.
 Therefore, it’s important for enterprises to evolve their sales, product, marketing, and other business processes to keep up with the changes.
 Continuous evolution keeps the business relevant and ensures it continues to grow.

 Most businesses use many standalone (disconnected) IT systems to perform their operations.
-When a change occurs in business processes, updating the disconnected systems becomes difficult due to time, budget and deployment complexity constraints.
-Therefore, the enterprise processes don’t map the IT system technical processes.
+When a change occurs in business processes, updating the disconnected systems becomes difficult due to time, budget, and deployment complexity constraints.
+Therefore, enterprise processes don’t map the IT system’s technical processes.

 Companies hire human workers to fill in the gap between business processes and IT systems to help overcome the organization and technology gap.
 For example, the introduction of a 50% advance payments in the sale process to book products or services means a human worker has to confirm invoices and payment details manually if the change isn’t reflected in the IT system.

 Whenever a change occurs in a business process, it becomes necessary to either train existing employees or hires new ones to map the business process and the IT system.
 Although the solution is viable, it’s time-consuming and costly.
 The same applies to successful changes in the business process.

 So, what’s the importance or benefits of robotic process automation?

 Robotic process automation implementation can benefit various businesses in the following ways:

 Despite the many benefits of RPA robots, they’re limited to application speed.
 Moreover, every change that occurs in the automation application, even the smallest, requires reconfiguration of the robot.